What Is Structural Settlement?

-The term settlement is defined as the vertical displacement of the base of a structure, or of the surface of a road or embankment due to the compression and deformation of the underlying soil.
+The term Structural Settlement is defined as the vertical displacement of the base of a structure, or of the surface of a road or embankment due to the compression and deformation of the underlying soil.

-When the weight of every structure compresses and deforms the underlying soil, the settlement is irrelevant because the stresses in the framework of a structure are not altered.
+When the weight of every structure compresses and deforms the underlying soil, the Structural Settlement is irrelevant because the stresses in the framework of a structure are not altered.

-On the other hand, if the weight of structure causes differential settlements, the entire structural framework is subjected to an unacceptable increase in stresses distorting the framing system, eventually resulting in the collapse of the structure.
+On the other hand, if the weight of structure causes differential Structural Settlement, the entire structural framework is subjected to an unacceptable increase in stresses distorting the framing system, eventually resulting in the collapse of the structure.

-Because of the complexity of the geotechnical properties of soil and the disturbing influence of stratification, the settlement of buildings can be accurately predicted only under exceptional conditions.
+Because of the complexity of the geotechnical properties of soil and the disturbing influence of stratification, the Structural Settlement of buildings can be accurately predicted only under exceptional conditions.

-Nevertheless, a theoretical analysis of settlement phenomena is indispensable because the results permit the engineer at least to recognize the factors that determine the magnitude and distribution of the settlement.
+Nevertheless, a theoretical analysis of Structural Settlement phenomena is indispensable because the results permit the engineer at least to recognize the factors that determine the magnitude and distribution of the Structural Settlement.

-The settlement may be caused due to the following facts:
+The Structural Settlement may be caused due to the following facts:

-- Changes in moisture content, which may arise from natural causes such as seasonal fluctuation in the water table or the abstraction of water by roots of large trees.
-Nearby excavation, pile driving, pumping or drainage may also have an important effect in settlement of the foundation.
+Changes in moisture content, which may arise from natural causes such as seasonal fluctuation in the water table or the abstraction of water by roots of large trees.
+Nearby excavation, pile driving, pumping or drainage may also have an important effect in Structural Settlement of the foundation.

 What Is Soil Settlement?